“Perioperative nurses are patient advocates who are committed to providing safe patient care following current guidelines and best practices.”

-Each year, 40 to 50 million surgeries are performed in the US.
-Surgeons are often seen as the central figures in operation rooms, responsible for performing complex procedures that can save lives.
-However, they do not work alone.
-A team of dedicated professionals assists them, ensuring the safety and well-being of patients before, during, and after surgery.
+Each year, one in nine people in the US undergo surgery.
+Surgeons are often seen as the central figures in operating rooms, responsible for performing complex procedures that can save lives.
+But they do not work alone.
+A team of dedicated professionals assists them, ensuring patients’ safety and well-being before, during, and after surgery.
 This team comprises anesthesiologists, surgical technologists, nurse anesthetists, and notably, perioperative nurses.

 Perioperative nurses are vital in maintaining a sterile operating environment, caring for patients, and supporting surgeons throughout the surgical process.
 However, they also have many responsibilities that extend beyond the operating room.
 They conduct preoperative patient interviews, help prepare patients for surgery, and provide postoperative education and serve as patient advocates, often being the primary point of contact between the surgical team and the patient’s family.

-As for the education required to become a perioperative nurse, the first step is to become a registered nurse (RN) by earning a bachelor’s or associate’s degree in nursing, passing the National Council Licensure Examination (NCLEX), and applying for licensure from their state’s board of nursing.
+As for the education required to become a perioperative nurse, the first step is to earn a registered nurse (RN) license by completing a bachelor’s or associate’s degree in nursing, passing the National Council Licensure Examination (NCLEX), and applying for licensure with their state’s board of nursing.
 Once licensed, nurses typically gain surgical nursing experience before specializing in perioperative care.
 Many then obtain certification through the Competency & Credentialing Institute, which offers the Certified Perioperative Nurse (CNOR) credential.
 To gain hands-on skills, many aspiring perioperative nurses will complete a fellowship or residency offered at hospitals and medical centers

 Keep reading to discover more about how to start a career as a perioperative nurse, including education programs, accreditation, and steps for certification and licensure.